OpenEnergyDashboard/OED/README.md

 ### Contributions ###

 We welcome others to contribute to this project by writing code for submission or collaborating with us.
 Before contributing, please sign our Contributor License Agreement [here](https://goo.gl/forms/nR9MtVHUOqYn8WbP2).
-If you have any questions or concerns feel free to email us at oed@beloit.edu.
+If you have any questions or concerns feel free to email us at OpenEnergyDashboard@gmail.com.

 ### Contact ###

-To contact us, send an email to oed@beloit.edu or open an issue on GitHub.
+To contact us, send an email to OpenEnergyDashboard@gmail.com or open an issue on GitHub.